LaunchCodeEducation/lchs-learning-objectives/unit08/http.rst

 - Describe the meaning of HTTP response headers.
 - Describe common response headers: ``content-length``, ``content-type``.
 - Explain the flow of an HTTP request made from a web browser.
-- Explain how resource loading occurs in web pages (e.g. scripts and images).
+- Explain how resource loading occurs in web pages (e.g. text, scripts, images).